Chiayen0503/Pseudo-labelling-ML-project/readme.md

 2. Visit ```sam2/``` and run notebooks
 3. Visit ```yolov7``` and run notebooks

-Here is our benchmark, after 2 rounds of 20 epochs with only 400-600 training images.
+Here is our benchmark, after 2 rounds of 20 epochs with only 400-600 training images, test/val 85 images each

 ![image info](./benchmark.png)